 Astronomy Day has traditionally been celebrated between mid-April and mid-May, on the Saturday closest to the first-quarter Moon.
 In 2007, the Astronomical League began promoting an additional day in the autumn.
-In 2015, Spring Astronomy Day falls on April 25th.
-Fall Astronomy Day will be on September 19th, two days before the first-quarter Moon.
+In 2017, Spring Astronomy Day falls on May 2nd.
+Fall Astronomy Day will be on September 27th.
 However, local organizers often host events on other dates that better suit their needs, or to accommodate a special event like an eclipse, planetary alignment, or bright comet, so be sure and check their calendars.

 This event is a great way for your club to gain visibility in your community.
 Having the public look through telescopes and at your displays spreads interest in astronomy throughout the general public and might even attract new members to your club.
 It provides a platform for discussing light pollution — an issue that should concern everyone.
 Perhaps most important, Astronomy Day is great morale-booster for you and your fellow club members.
 It brings people together for a day of sharing their love of the sky with others.

 If you don't belong to an astronomy club and want to find a local club or planetarium that might be hosting an Astronomy Day celebration, check out our directory of clubs, observatories, planetariums, and science museums from around the world.